FrankVerdi/PypeIt/doc/tutorials/hires_howto.rst

    were rejected by the wavelength solution.
 The bottom-right panel shows the fit residuals (i.e., data - model).

-For echelle spectrographs, the automated wavelength calibration procedure will also perform a 2d fit to attempt to improve the 1d fits.
-The results of the 2d fit can be inspected by looking at the automatically generated QA files.
+The results of the 2D fit can be inspected by looking at the automatically generated QA files.
 Below is an example of the global 2D fit and the improved 1D fits QA plots.

 .. container:: image-group